 Give each child a metal cookie sheet with a set of letter magnets.
 Call out spelling words for them and allow them to search for the correct letters to place on their sheet.
 You can create a game by seeing who can spell the fastest.

 Give each child a set of letter magnets and let the games begin.
 Allow each child to create a word with their magnet.
 If you have more than one child in the group, let them add another word and so on.
 The sentence will take on a funny structure and the story will continue.
+If you have older children, you could consider buying word magnets or poetry magnets to really build a story!

 Find some random fridge magnets and allow each child to make the funniest face they can imagine on the fridge or a metal sheet.
+Call them Magnet Monsters!
+Make sure to spend some time after they are made playing with these funny faces or magnet monsters.
+Give them voices and scoot them around on their magnetic surface!

 Close Your Eyes